How Much Does Hardwood Floor Repair Cost?

 - Best for: Light to moderate damage where the wood underneath is still solid.

-Squeaky Or Loose Boards
+Squeaky or Loose Boards

 Squeaks are usually caused by floorboards rubbing against each other or against fasteners.
 Fixes may involve adding screws from below, shimming joists, or re-fastening boards from above.